-Knowing your costs makes you money, a statement of the bleeding obvious perhaps.
+Above all, knowing your costs makes you money, a statement of the bleeding obvious perhaps.
 The thing with statements of the obvious is we sometimes forget the business basics.

-Importance of Costs
+Importance of costs

-One key thing you need to get to grip with is what's going on in your business in terms of costs.
+To clarify, one key thing you need to get to grip with is what's going on in your business in terms of costs.

-Knowing your costs makes you money, and helps you with other important things.
+So knowing your costs makes you money, and helps you with other important things.
 These important things include

 - Calculating profit, current and future